aravindvishnustalin/Healthcare-analytics/README.md

    This gives slope and intercept of the fit line.
    The expected infant mortality rate in the US is calculated to be approximately -4.016.
 This seemingly negative value suggests that ideally, the US should not just have zero but negative deaths.
 But however Zero infant       Mortality is expected from US for the GDP it spends.
-   The actual infant mortality rate in the US from the data is 5.85 averaged over years The US has 5.85% higher infant mortality than the expected number of 0
+   The actual infant mortality rate in the US from the data is 5.85 averaged over years.
+   The US has 5.85% higher infant mortality than the expected number of 0.

    **Health Care Effectiveness Score Analysis:**